tdressen16/tracewebsite/portfolio/ChopinBeets.md

 In this game, players are placed in a VR kitchen where they must chop and push ingredients that arrive to the beat of music.

 ## Contributions
+**Game Designer**
-As a **game designer**, I led my team in brainstorming sessions throughout the semester.
-Many of our ideas for game prototypes came from these sessions.
-I also worked with my team to develop ideas and mechanics for each of the individual prototypes, and implemented some of those ideas in-engine.
+- Led my team in brainstorming sessions
+- Worked with my team to develop ideas and mechanics for each of the individual prototypes
+- Implemented ideas in-engine
+- Playtested prototypes throughout lifespan of the game

+**Co-producer**
-As **co-producer**, I led daily Scrum meetings for the team.
-I worked with each member to ensure that they knew what work had to be done for the day, as well as keeping track of what work had already been completed.
-On top of this, my responsibilities as co-producer led me to writing many postmortems for the prototypes as well as keeping in touch with the many contacts important to the project.
+- Led daily Scrum meetings for the team
+- Worked with each member to ensure that they knew what work had to be done for the day
+- Kept track of what work had already been completed.
+- Wrote postmortems for the prototypes as well as keeping in touch with the many contacts important to the project.

+**Artist**
-As an **artist** for the project, I contributed models, textures, and particle effects for this game.
+- Contributed models, textures, and particle effects for this game.

 ## Project Video